astrophysician/VideoDeblurring/MATLAB/README.txt

 - ImagePaths: This shows the blur kernel path for a random set of pixels superimposed on the initial image.
 - Kernel: Blur kernel visualization in a 3d grid (.fig file)
 - Image: The final image file.

+The offset can be identified by viewing the images and selecting ones that have the best result.
+More than 1 frame can be leveraged to correctly identify the offset.